Is A Vehicle An Asset

 Q: Should I consider my car an asset when calculating my net worth?

 A: Technically, yes, your car is an asset, provided it has a positive value.
-However, due to depreciation and maintenance costs, its contribution to your net worth might be minimal or even negative, particularly in the first few years of ownership.
+Still, due to depreciation and maintenance costs, its contribution to your net worth might be minimal or even negative, particularly in the first few years of ownership.
 It’s crucial to use its current market value (not the purchase price) when calculating net worth.

 Q: How can I maximize the asset value of my vehicle?